hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 ```bash
 dumpprivkey YOUR_ADDRESS
 ```
 * :warning: :key: **_SAVE AND SAFELY STORE THE NEW SIN ADDRESS AND THE PRIVATE KEY.
-YOU WILL BE ABLE TO GET FULL CONTROL OF THE ADDRESS ONLY WITH THE PRIVATE KEY._** :warning: :key:
+YOU WILL BE ABLE TO GET FULL CONTROL OF THE ADDRESS ONLY WITH THE PRIVATE KEY.
+NEVER, UNDER ANY CIRCUMSTANCES, SHARE YOUR PRIVATE KEY WITH ANY OTHER PERSON._** :warning: :key:
 * Once you have stored your new SIN address and the private key in a safely place, you can now unload the second wallet.
 Enter the following command:
 ```bash
 unloadwallet